tutorgen/hpit_services/README.md

 the creation of tutors and plugins and their communcation with HPIT.

 HPIT is a publish and subscribe framework using event-driven methodologies.
-Tutors interact with the system by sending transactions which consist of a named event and a data payload.
+Tutors interact with the system by sending messages which consist of a named event and a data payload.
 Plugins can listen to these events, perform an action, then submit a response back to HPIT, which will ultimately be routed to the tutor that made the original request.